 1. Inconsistent understanding of CART services

 In many settings, there is confusion about what CART is and the purpose it serves.
-Educational institutions have used volunteer (usually other students) notetaking services to provide students with summary notes.
-Captioning, both open and closed, has been integrated into television programing for some time now.
+Educational institutions have used volunteer (usually other students) note taking services to provide students with summary notes.
+Captioning, both open and closed, has been integrated into television programming for some time now.
 Both of these services have been providing access on some level for individuals, however they do not provide equal access in the same way as a sign language interpreter or CART services.